tschaub/es-main/readme.md

 }
 ```

-When you use bundler such as rollup or esbuild, to bundle library code for browser, you may want to completely tree-shake away command line only code.
+If an esm library available for browser, also provide cli, you may want to completely tree-shake away command line only code.
 ```js
 // library code